naumenko-sa/cre/README.md

 Use a number instead of N, i.e. 100.
 I'm using 5 cores x 50G of RAM per project.
 It is HPC-specific.
 Our policies encourage submitting small jobs.
 I can wait for 2-5 days for a project when working with cohorts.
 Faster processing is possible using more memory and cores, or with bcbio parallel execution.

-# 3.clean up after bcbio and create family.csv report for import to excel
+# 3.clean project directory  and create family.csv report for import to excel
 [bcbio.cleanup.sh](../master/bcbio.cleanup.sh) [family]
 or
 ```